streamsniperrty/streamsniperrty/README.md

-> Who is streamsniperrty?
+### Who is streamsniperrty?
+- Labib Mahmud
 - HIGH SCHOOL STUDENT
 - Network Enthusiast
 - Arduinos
 - Web Developer
 - I use Arch BTW (kinda lol)

-- Personally like San Andreas as my favorite game.
+### Alright, but any fun stuff you do?
+> Skateboarding, basketball, anime/manga, games, etc. I do like learning new stuff.
+I suck at a lot of stuff, but who cares.

 <!---
 streamsniperrty/streamsniperrty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.